On the `Semantics' of Differential Privacy: A Bayesian Formulation: Introduction

 \end{definition}

 This definition states that changing a single individual's data in the database leads to a small change in the {\em distribution} on outputs.
-Unlike more standard measures of distance such as total variation (also called statistical difference) or Kullback-Leibler divergence, the metric here is multiplicative and so even very unlikely events must have approximately the same probability under the distributions $\AAA(\dx)$ and $\AAA(\dy)$.
-This condition was relaxed somewhat in other papers \cite{DiNi03,DwNi04,BDMN05,DKMMN06,CM06,NRS07,MKAGV08}.
-The schemes in all those papers, however, satisfy the following relaxation~\cite{DKMMN06}:
+Unlike more standard measures of distance such as statistical difference or Kullback-Leibler divergence, the metric here is multiplicative and so even very unlikely events must have approximately the same probability under the distributions $\AAA(\dx)$ and $\AAA(\dy)$.
+This condition was relaxed somewhat in other papers \citep{DiNi03,DwNi04,BDMN05,DKMMN06,CM06,NRS07,MKAGV08}.
+The schemes in all those papers, however, satisfy the following relaxation~(first formulated by \citet*{DKMMN06}):